ngine-io/scalr/docs/launch_configs.md

 Launch config to use for new instances.

+!!!
+Warning
-Note: Changing a launch config have no affect to running Cloud instances.
-But this may change in the future.)
+    Changing a launch config have no affect to running Cloud instances.
+But this may change in the future.

 ## Cloudscale.ch